inbloxme/keyless/README.md

-# **Keyless Transactions - Inbloxme**
+# **Keyless Transactions - Safle**

-This package enables usage of inblox handlename infrastructure as a keyless signing mechanism.
+This package enables usage of SafleID infrastructure as a keyless signing mechanism.

 > Disclaimer - This is WIP, and release in beta.

-## **Keyless Tranasctions**
+## **Keyless Transactions**

 Talking about user adoption, the bottleneck faced by most of the dApps is the user onboarding flow.
 The user needs to have a wallet, generating and operating a wallet is cumbersome for a new crypto user.

 Keyless transactions abstracts the private key from the user and allows the user to sign transaction in an easy way while having the same level of security as before.

-Inblox Keyless Transactions allow users to sign transactions via,
+safle Keyless Transactions allow users to sign transactions via,

 1. Password
 2. Biometrics A. Fingerprint B. FaceID